The Foley House Inn

 At first, she was upset.
 How could a man be that rude?
 Her annoyance quickly turned to confusion and fear.
 The man’s face was set into an angry scowl, his skin pale and his features dark.
 He brooded for a moment at the entrance, seemingly unaware of Jerri’s presence, and then vanished through the door.
 When Jerri recovered her wits enough to enter the Inn, she found the front room abandoned.
 However, she could still hear heavy footsteps as they ascended the staircase.
 Curiosity overcame her fear, and she followed them right to a random spot on the wall.

-On recounting the story to the desk clerk the following morning, she was informed that the spot was less random than it would seem.
-21 years earlier, that had been the spot where they pulled the skeletal remains from the wall.
+On recounting the story to the desk clerk the following morning, she was informed that the spot was less random than it would have seemed 21 years earlier; that had been the spot where they pulled the skeletal remains from the wall.

 Watch out for any holes in the walls, any possible hiding places for a body inside of a hotel.
 You won’t be able to look at old hotel walls the same again.

 “5 ‘Haunted’ Inns Around the United States.”
 ABC News, ABC News Network, abcnews.go.com/Travel/haunted-bed-breakfast-inns-united-states/story?id=34739478.

 “Haunted Savannah Bed and Breakfast.”
 Foley Inn, www.foleyinn.com/bed-and-breakfast-in-savannah/haunted-savannah-bed-and-breakfast/.